List of Green Lanterns: Rond Vidar

+Rond Vidar was the son of Universo, a prominent supervillain of the Legion of Super-Heroes.
+He is the only person to be naturally immune to Universo’s hypnotism, and has aided the Legion of Super-Heroes many times and has even been a temporary member of the Legion of Super-Heroes.
+After the events of Zero Hour, his character was changed to a scientist with no powers who worked at the Time institute.
+During this, the Character Lori Morning, a member of the Legion of Super-Heroes who used a device called an “H-Dial”, has a crush on him.

 Yalan Gur

 Yalan Gur is a Green Lantern introduced as part of an effort to reconcile the Golden Age Green Lantern's origin with the later introduction of the Green Lantern Corps.
-He is a red-scaled, reptilian humanoid, assigned to sector 2814 (Earth's sector) in the 10th century.
+He is a red-scaled, reptilian humanoid, assigned to sector 2814 in the 10th century.
 He first appeared in Green Lantern (vol. 3) #19 (December 1991).

-While Alan Scott, along with the rest of the Justice Society of America, is trapped in Limbo, his mystic lantern sends a projection to Hal Jordan, Guy Gardner, and John Stewart (the Green Lanterns of Earth at the time).
+While Alan Scott, along with the rest of the Justice Society of America, is trapped in Limbo, his mystic lantern sends a projection to Hal Jordan, Guy Gardner, and John Stewart.
 After tracing the projection to Scott's home, the lantern tells the story of its origin (effectively retconning the origin of Alan Scott's power).

-In the lantern's story, Yalan Gur was once one of the greatest of the Green Lantern Corps, and, in the 10th century by Earth reckoning, the Guardians of the Universe chose to remove the customary weakness to the color yellow from his power ring.
-Without this limitation, however, he was corrupted by his power, and he came to Earth and enslaved the people of China.
-The Guardians of the Universe thwarted Yalan by adding a new weakness of wood to his ring, which allowed the club-wielding villagers to overwhelm their oppressor and mortally wound him.
-The dying Yalan Gur fled into Earth's upper atmosphere, where he merged with his lantern-shaped power battery as he died.
+Yalan Gur was once one of the greatest of the Green Lantern Corps, and, in the 10th century by Earth reckoning, the Guardians of the Universe chose to remove the customary weakness to the color yellow from his power ring.
+Without this limitation, however, he was corrupted by power, and he came to Earth and enslaved the people of China.
+The Guardians of the Universe thwarted Yalan by adding a new weakness of wood to his ring, allowing villagers to overwhelm and mortally wound him.
+The dying Yalan Gur fled into Earth's upper atmosphere, where he merged with his power battery as he died.
 His lantern then collided with a fragment of the Starheart and was merged with its magical essence, turning into the Green Flame that becomes the source of Alan Scott's power.
-The later retcon involving the true reason behind the yellow impurity may mean these events have been retconned out of existence.

-In other media
+Yalan Gur in other media

-In the film, Justice League, the character is present at the battle during the 10th century, aligned with the Amazons, Humans and Atlanteans against Steppenwolf and his armies.
-Meeting a more noble fate than his comic book counterpart, Yalan Gur is killed opposing Steppenwolf, with his ring fleeing to find a suitable successor; its departure, whether or not it was by intention of Yalan or the Guardians, becomes a helpful distraction, drawing Steppenwolf's attention to allow a successful assault on him by the Olympian Gods.
-In Zack Snyder's Justice League, Yalan Gur appears as a "guardian from the sky" alongside the Old Gods, Atlanteans, Amazons and humans who fought against Darkseid and his army of Parademons in around 3000 BC.
-He shot beams upon Darkseid, who hastily cut his hand and killed him, but his ring flew to find a new wearer worthy of its power away, before Darkseid can get it, thanks to Zeus and his children Ares and Artemis.
+Yalan Gur makes a non-speaking cameo appearance in Justice League, fighting and being killed by Steppenwolf and his army.
+In Zack Snyder's Justice League, he is instead killed by Darkseid.